Badgerati/Pode/docs/Hosting/SmtpServer.md

 }
 ```

-The SMTP Handler will be passed the a `$SmtpEvent` object, that conatins te Request, Response, and Email:
+The SMTP Handler will be passed the a `$SmtpEvent` object, that contains te Request, Response, and Email:

 | Name | Type | Description |
 | ---- | ---- | ----------- |